syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/Popup-Events.md

 ### AcceptButtonClicked

-SfPopupLayout.PopupView.AcceptButtonClicked will be fired when the accept button in the footer is clicked in the application with `CancelEventArgs` that contains the following property..
+SfPopupLayout.PopupView.AcceptButtonClicked will be fired when the accept button in the footer of the popup is clicked.
+It provides support to cancel closing of the popup with `CancelEventArgs` that contains the following property.

 * [Cancel](https://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k(System.ComponentModel.CancelEventArgs.Cancel)&rd=true) - Based on this value, you can cancel the popup closing.